11 Signs You Have Hashimoto’s and How to Overcome It

 5. Relieve Your Stress

-The hormones released by your body when you are stressed slow down your thyroid hormone production, reduce your ability to convert your thyroid hormones to their active state, and bind up the thyroid hormone in your bloodstream so it can’t enter into your cells and do its job.
+The hormones released by your body when you are stressed slow your thyroid hormone production, reduce your ability to convert thyroid hormones to their active state, and bind up the thyroid hormone in your bloodstream so it can’t enter into your cells and do its job.

-While most of us can’t eliminate stress entirely (I know I certainly can’t!), the key is to relieve your stress to minimize its impact on your health.
+While most of us can’t eliminate stress entirely (I know I certainly can’t!), the key is to relieve stress to minimize its impact on your health.

 When you purchase your copy, head over to this page and enter your receipt number to receive $175 in FREE bonus resources to jumpstart your thyroid!